 How is the Master & Dynamic MW07 Plus’ battery life?

-The MW07 Plus has top-notch battery life for noise canceling headphones, outperforming both the Apple AirPods Pro and Sony WF-1000XM3.
-We recorded a standalone playtime of 8 hours, 58 minutes with noise canceling on.
+The MW07 Plus has top-notch battery life for noise cancelling headphones, outperforming both the Apple AirPods Pro and Sony WF-1000XM3.
+We recorded a standalone playtime of 8 hours, 58 minutes with noise cancelling on.
 It gets better though: the unit supports quick charging, too.
 You get five hours of listening from 15 minutes in the case and a full charge cycle takes just 40 minutes.
 The stainless steel case supplies you with an additional three charges to the earbuds, granting you more than 35 hours of playback altogether.

 When you do need to charge up, just use the provided USB-C to USB-C cable.
 Master & Dynamic also provides a USB-C to USB-A adapter for those without USB-C charging bricks.

 How good do the Master & Dynamic MW07 Plus sound?

 The earbuds feature a similar frequency response to the MW07 Go, which means audio reproduction is fairly neutral until reaching 3kHz.
 Treble frequencies receive a major boost relative to the rest of the sound signature, but even this exaggeration is tame and is unlikely to cause auditory masking, except for extreme instances.